babarrett/g80-9009/breakoutbox-decoded.md

 * Workstation-Generic (RS232 Serial)
 * Workstation-SUN (Sun Serial)

+The Workstation-Generic and Workstation-SUN are connected together.
+You cannot send to one without sending to the other.
+This implies that you should connect one of these as a workstation, but not both.

 | Pin       | Function    | Dir'n   | Destination               | Protocol   | Comments  |
 |:---------:|-------------|---------|---------------------------|------------|-----------|
 ||||To **Workstation-SUN connector**|